maehw/ms-teams-hand-detector/README.md

 pyinstaller ms_teams_hand_detector.py
 ```

+The executable can be found in the `dist` subfolder after a successful build.
+Don't forget to copy `the-hand.png`.

-It would even be cooler if the software could be build using some CI toolchain in the background.
+It would even be cooler if the software could be built using some CI toolchain in the background.
+This is currently happening in the `feature/github-actions` branch.

-*Documentation of this section is WIP, help to contribute*
+*Implementation and documentation of this section is WIP.
+I'd be happy if you helped contribute.*